arosboro/beautiful-jekyll/_posts/2017-05-30-bitcoin-funding-team.md

 Do I have to sign up referrals?

 ### Answer
-You will need two make referrals.
+You will need to make two referrals.
 They need to pay the same donation fee as you did at first, and will have the same opportunities as you to sign up referrals which are shared with your team.
 The 2 x 5 matrix has five levels, and starts with two referrals sending donations.
 As each level increases, the